harvardartmuseums/api-docs/century.md

 ## Get Century

-`GET /century/CENTURY_ID` will get detailed info about a century.
+`GET /century/CENTURY_ID` will get the full record of the specified century.

 #### Examples